osmandapp/web/main/docs/user/plugins/trip-recording.md

 ![Start recording in Android](@site/static/img/plugins/trip-recording/start_rec_andr_1.png)

 :::note
-- the **Line** icon opens the [Track Appearance options](../map/tracks-on-map.md#track-appearance), which allow you to customize the displaying of the track on the map.
+- The **Line** icon opens the [Track Appearance options](../map/tracks-on-map.md#track-appearance), which allow you to customize the display of the track on the map.
-- **Logging interval** is used to set the frequency of the requests sent to the GPS sensor to detect and post a new point onto the route of the track.
+- **Logging interval** is used to set the frequency of the requests sent to the GPS sensor to detect and place a new point on the track route.
-- in the **Settings** menu you can adjust parameters of your recording.
-For detailed information see [trip recording parameters](#recording-parameters).
+- The **Settings** menu allows you to adjust the recording parameters.
+See [Trip recording](#recording-settings) settings for more information.
 :::

 </TabItem>